Game Preview: Cougars vs. Chiefs

 2009-born players (1) - Hajt

-Chiefs Last Game: A 4-1 loss to the Kelowna Rockets on Wednesday, Mar.
-4
+Chiefs Last Game: A 5-1 loss to Prince George on March 6

 US Division: 2nd